-We start by exploring the erosion of morals in single-unit markets by comparing our treatment SINGLE to individual decision-making elicitations in MPL.
-In doing so, we study the treatment effects from prior literature in our experimental setting.
+We start by exploring the erosion of morals in single-unit markets by comparing our treatment SINGLE to individual decision-making data.
+In doing so, we replicate the treatment effects from prior literature in our setting.
 Falk & Szech (2013) report limited erosion of morals in single-unit markets.
-Bartling et al.
+Bartling et al. (2015) find limited erosion in most specifications.
+Bartling et al. (2023) fails to reject this hypothesis.
+Our first hypothesis is thus: